ulbmuenster/invenio-subjects-ddc-german/README.md

    1- Download the new list
    2- Convert terms to InvenioRDM subjects format
-   3- Write those to `invenio_subjects_ddc/vocabularies/subjects_ddc.yaml` file
+   3- Write those to `invenio_subjects_ddc_german/vocabularies/subjects_ddc_german.yaml` file

 3- Run the tests just to make sure everything is still good:

     make test

-4- When you are happy with the list, bump the version in `invenio_subjects_ddc/version.py` and release it.
+4- When you are happy with the list, bump the version in `invenio_subjects_ddc_german/version.py` and release it.

 ## Future Ideas

 - InvenioRDM doesn't have a way to update pre-existing subjects yet.
-Once there is one, this package should provide the functionality to update DDC terms.
+Once there is one, this package should provide the functionality to update GND subject terms.